 Stanley Coren is a renowned canine psychologist, pHD and dog researcher from the University of British Columbia in Vancouver.
 He’s most famous for publishing his book, “The Intelligence of Dogs,” which has received its fair amount of criticism and praise.

-The acclaimed researcher is largely credited for coming up with a way of measuring one component of dog intelligence, called “obedience & working intelligence.”
-This measured how quickly a dog is able to learn, and how well they retain their training.
+The acclaimed researcher is largely credited for coming up with a way of measuring one component of dog intelligence, called “obedience & working intelligence” or O&W for short.
+This measured how fast a dog is able to learn, and how well they retain their training.

 Coren’s Dog Intelligence Criteria